 Practice/Industry Group Overview

-Sutherland’s uncommon level of experience allows us to anticipate and manage the many challenges inherent in developing and owning complex data centers, including site selection, due diligence, tax incentives, financing, operations, leasing and service level agreements.
+Sutherland’s uncommon level of experience allows us to anticipate and manage the many challenges inherent in developing, owning and financing complex data centers, including site selection, due diligence, tax incentives, operations, leasing and service level agreements.
 We understand the full range of tenant concerns as well, especially the complexities of lease agreements.
 Because data centers are energy-intensive, we place an emphasis on electricity requirements, including cogeneration options and the integration of onsite renewables, along with the associated regulatory, tax and environmental considerations.